laxdronum/QMX-Plus-Battery-and-Audio-Board/README.md

 # QMX+ Battery & Audio Board

 This project is a custom battery and audio module designed for the QRP-Labs QMX+ transceiver.
-The module is designed to be directly mounted on the existing circuitry inside the QMX+.
+The module is designed to be directly mounted on the mainboard of the QMX+.

 ## Features
 - Integrated battery power supply